 Over time this nudge creates a habit which the mind then sees as normal behaviour that it should automatically continue.
 In this way a lasting new relationship to food and activity is formed.

-The WordWeaving technique of unconscious persuasion used in our Slimpod scripts has been used on more than 25,000 Thinking Slimmer customers in the past seven years.
+The WordWeaving technique of unconscious persuasion used in our Slimpod scripts has been used on more than 60,000 Thinking Slimmer customers in the past eleven years.
 Feedback shows considerable changes to their eating and exercise habits, including important benefits to diabetics and lasting weight loss for obese people.

 CLINICALLY PROVEN 95% SUCCESS RATE

 Slimpods are the only weight loss method of their kind in the world to have been proven to work in independent clinical trials conducted at City University London.
 In a six-month trial, 95 per cent of participants lost weight, with an average weight loss of 18lbs per person.

 Slimpods have been successfully used, studied and endorsed by Mr Gideon Felton, MRCPsych, a consultant psychiatrist at one of London’s leading hospitals.
 He says: “I have found the effects of it profound and positively life-changing.”
 You can read his written report in full by clicking here